Everybody, Sing!: Development and production

+Release

 Promotion

 Before the game show was pre-empted, Vice Ganda revealed in the final episode of Gandang Gabi, Vice! on March 8, 2020, that his late-night comedy talk show will now be replaced with his game show, Everybody Sing.
 On May 30, 2021, Vice Ganda appeared as a celebrity guest in the final episode of the third season of Your Face Sounds Familiar to promote his game show, that will replace the singing and impersonation competition.
 On September 18, 2022, Vice Ganda appeared on the second season finale of Idol Philippines to promote the musical game show's new season.
 His appearance featured a performance of the song "Pearly Shells", where he would later give away one-thousand pesos to audience members who would sing the correct lyrics of the song when approached.

 Broadcast

 The game show was first aired from June 5 to October 10, 2021 on Kapamilya Channel, and A2Z replacing the third season of Your Face Sounds Familiar and was replaced by Pinoy Big Brother: Kumunity Season 10.
 On February 28, 2022, Vice Ganda himself on his noontime show It's Showtime confirmed the second season of the program.
 The second season aired on September 24, 2022, replacing the second season of Idol Philippines.
 The show's social media accounts posted a quick teaser of the show's set on May 14, 2023, and then announced a day later that the show was renewed for its third season.
 The third season aired on June 3, 2023, replacing the fifth season of The Voice Kids, and was replaced by the third season of The Voice Teens.
+The fourth season aired on May 2, 2026, replacing the fourth season of Your Face Sounds Familiar.

-The game show is also available in global subscription television network, The Filipino Channel, and in online-streaming platforms, Kapamilya Online Live and iWantTFC.
+The game show is also available in global subscription television network, The Filipino Channel, and in online-streaming platforms, Kapamilya Online Live and iWant.